This article is part of our Sacred Geometry series. Read the full guide: Sacred Geometry: The Hidden Blueprint of Creation

 Establishing the Tetrahedral Form

 Sit in a chair or on a cushion.
 Keep your spine straight.
-This is critical.
-The central energy channel, or prana tube, must be aligned.
-Begin by visualizing the sun tetrahedron.
-The apex of this pyramid sits about a hand-width above your head.
-Its base sits at your knees.
-For men, the point of the base faces forward.
-For women, the point of the base faces backward.
-This pyramid remains stationary for now.
+This matters because your central energy channel, or prana tube, needs to stay perfectly straight for the energy to flow.
+Start by visualizing the sun tetrahedron.
+The top of this pyramid sits about a hand-width above your head while the base sits at your knees.
+Men should see the base point facing forward, but women see it facing backward.
+Keep it still.

 Now visualize the earth tetrahedron.
-Its apex points down into the earth, about a hand-width below your feet.
-Its base sits at your chest level.
-The base points mirror the sun tetrahedron.
+The tip points down into the ground about a hand-width below your feet, and its base sits right at your chest level.
+The base points mirror the first pyramid.
 If the sun base points forward, the earth base points backward.
-See these two forms interlocking.
-They create a star around your body.
+Watch as these forms interlock to create a star around your body.

-Visualize the lines of these tetrahedrons not as static drawings, but as beams of laser light.
-They are electric blue or golden, humming with a distinct frequency.
-Feel the weight of the apex above your head and the anchor of the apex below your feet.
-The structure should feel rigid, like a crystal cage protecting the softness of the body.
-If the image fades, gently re-trace the lines with your mind’s eye, reinforcing the corners until the shape feels permanent.
+Don’t see these lines as flat drawings.
+They are beams of laser light that glow electric blue or golden while humming with a very specific frequency.
+Feel the weight of the point above your head and the anchor below your feet.
+The structure feels rigid.
+It’s like a crystal cage protecting your body.
+If the image starts to fade, just refocus on the light and rebuild from the base point up.

 🧘 Merkaba Meditation: The Breath of Cleansing

-The first six breaths focus on clearing the circuits.
-Connect your thumb and index finger.
-Inhale deeply through the nose.
-As you inhale, visualize white light entering the top point of the sun tetrahedron.
-Watch it descend, filling the upper pyramid.
-It glows bright white.
+The first six breaths clear your system.
+Touch your thumb to your index finger.
+Breathe in through your nose.
+While you inhale, picture white light pouring into the top of the sun tetrahedron and filling the upper pyramid until it glows.

-Exhale through the nose.
-As you exhale, visualize that light filling the lower earth tetrahedron.
-But do not just fill it.
-Push the light out.
-Imagine any negativity, sludge, or heavy energy being flushed out through the bottom tip.
-It exits into the earth.
+Exhale through your nose.
+Let that light fill the lower earth tetrahedron.
+You aren’t just filling space.
+Push the light down and out.
+See any heavy energy or mental sludge flush out through the bottom tip and into the ground.

 🔋 The Prana Tube and the Sphere

-Now, shift attention to the tube running through your body.
-It is the diameter of the circle formed by your thumb and middle finger.
-It runs from the apex above your head to the apex below your feet.
+Focus on the tube inside you.
+It’s the width of the circle your thumb and middle finger make.
+It stretches from high above your head down to the point below your feet.

 The Merkaba Velocity Spin